-where in (a) we found $e^{-Tt}\widehat g(-t)$ from \eqref{hatg_equal_alphas} and combined it with the second equation in \eqref{more_eq}, the limit (b) holds by \eqref{cScDlim}, equality (c) is obtained by substituting the explicit formulas for all the ingredients and (d) is computed by the standard contour integration and simplified using basic trigonometry.
+where (a) is obtained by plugging $e^{-Tt}\widehat g(-t)$ from \eqref{hatg_equal_alphas} and subtracting the second equation from \eqref{more_eq}, the limit (b) holds due to \eqref{cScDlim}, equality (c) follows by by substitution of the explicit formulas from \eqref{Nalpha} and \eqref{Xzalpha} and (d) is computed by the standard contour integration and simplified using elementary trigonometry.